Pharmaceutical Supply Chain Management: Key Steps & Challenges

 Why Drug Shortages Happen

-Drug shortages in the U.S. or the global supply chain can occur for many reasons.
+Drug shortages in the U.S. or global supply chains can occur for many reasons:

-3. Limited Production Capacity: Drug shortages can also occur due to limited production capacity or drug discontinuation.
+• Limited Production Capacity: Supply shortages can also occur due to limited production capacity or drug discontinuation.

-4. Increased Demand: Sudden spikes in demand, often due to health crises or seasonal illnesses, can outstrip the supply of certain medications.
+• Increased Demand: Sudden spikes in customer demand, often due to health crises or seasonal illnesses, can outstrip the supply of certain medications.
+ADHD medications and GLP-1 drugs for weight loss have been in particularly short supply due to rising usage.

 Pharmaceutical Supply Chain Priorities